Task-Centric Structure

 Function Tools

-Let’s define a class called MyTools that includes a function named is_page_available.
+Let’s define a function named is_page_available.
 This function will perform a simple URL validation check, returning True if the specified URL is accessible, making it useful for verifying web resources.

 MCP Tools